dibidave/wormcells-de/readme.md

 `flask_app` is the app name inside `app.py`

-## Setting up a new server instance with ubuntu1 18.04
+## Setting up a new server instance with Ubuntu 18.04

 ```
 sudo apt update